KBandipo/KBandipo-api-tests/README.md

 # KBandipo-api-tests
 Week 3 task with Assurdly.
-Running GitHub Actions (CI/CD) on a Postman Collection test.
+Running GitHub Actions (CI/CD) on the Postman Collection test.